projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 In the ACRN, the HV initializes MMU page tables to manage all physical memory and then switches to the new MMU page tables.
-After MMU page tables are initialized at the platform initialization stage, no updates are made for MMU page tables.
+After MMU page tables are initialized at the platform initialization stage, no updates are made for MMU page tables except hv_access_memory_region_update is called.
+However, the memory region updated by hv_access_memory_region_update must not be accessed by ACRN hypervisor in advance.
+Because access could make mapping in TLB and there is no TLB flush mechanism for ACRN hv memory.

 Hypervisor Physical Memory Layout - E820
 ========================================